Archeparchy of Kottayam: Community formation

 Considering their distinctiveness including their culture, language, customs, food, and dress from the natives, the migrants preferred to live as a colony without having marital relations with others.
 King Cheraman Perumal assigned them a vacant land in the southern part of his palace for the new settlers.
 Since they inhabited the Southern region of the Kingdom, they were known as Southists while other Christians were known as Northists to distinguish both groups.
 The first written record of the epithet Knanaya used in reference to the community dates to the 1800s.
-Translations of Thomas' epithet Canaanite as "Cananeo" are recorded in 17th century source work.
+Translations of Thomas' epithet Canaanite as "Cananeo" are recorded in a 17th-century source work.
 Archbishop of Kodungallur-Angamaly, Francis Roz, refers to the Southist as the "Thomas Cananeo Party" in his documents dated to 1603/1604.
 Honoring the new migrants and their leader Kynai Thomas, the king offered 72 privileges for the Christians acknowledging them as higher class people in his kingdom.
 The privileges were documented on copper plates known as Thomas of Cana copper plates.
 The plates were present in Kerala during the time of the Portuguese colonization in the early 17th century, but were lost during Portuguese rule.
 Portuguese Archbishop Francisco Ros notes in his 1604 account M.S.
 ADD 9853 that the plates were taken to Portugal by Franciscans.
 The Knanaites invoke the plates as evidence of their descent from Kynai Thoma's mission.

 Bishop Urha Yausef might have popularized the Syriac Chaldean liturgy developed by Addai and Mari of the Chaldean church.
 Under his leadership the migrants established three churches in honor of St. Thomas, St. Mary, and St. Kuriakose.
 The bishop, along with other clergy, was serving the Northists and Southists at the same time for which they came to India.
 According to the traditional song, the Catholicos of the East had promised the migrants that he would send bishops to succeed Urha Yausef to continue the pastoral service for the Christians in Malabar.
 Thus, the bishops from the Chaldean church continued to succeed one another in serving the St. Thomas Christians in Kerala until the end of the 16th century when the missionaries from Europe took over the pastoral leadership along with the European colonization.